roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 One of the Model's needs a _Foreign Key_ - **which one?**

-The `User` Model lives in another module, so the first thing we need to do is import it into **models.py**:
+The `User` Model lives in the django.contrib.auth app, so the first thing we need to do is import it into **models.py**:

 ```python
 from django.db import models